stefanledin/stefanledin.github.com/_posts/2014-04-08-replace-mamp-with-vagrant-today.md

 Durning the last couple of months I've played around quite a bit with Vagrant.
 I'm sure that you've heard about Vagrant and understood that it's some new, cool thing that everybody should use.
 You may also have read that [MAMP](http://www.mamp.info) is bad and Vagrant is good, and now you've came across a little guide on how to replace MAMP with Vagrant.
-I'll be using the excellent [Vaprobash](https://github.com/fideloper/Vaprobash) script to the Vagrant server up and running.
+I'll be using the excellent [Vaprobash](https://github.com/fideloper/Vaprobash) script to get the Vagrant server up and running.
 ##Installation
 If you don't have [Virtualbox](http://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/downloads.html) installed on your computer, go ahead and do that first!

 1. Create a new directory somewhere on your computer.
 That will correspond to what previously been your ``htdocs`` folder.
-2. Download Vaprobash using the terminal. ``curl -L http://bit.ly/vaprobash > Vagrantfile``
+2. ``cd`` to the directory in the terminal and download Vaprobash. ``curl -L http://bit.ly/vaprobash > Vagrantfile``
 3. Open the Vagrantfile and uncomment the lines where Apache and MySQL are getting installed.
 At the time of this writing, it's line 125 and 140.
 4. Run ``vagrant up`` and wait for everything to get downloaded and installed.
 (This might take a while).